Skip to main content

 Exclusivity.
 If any exclusivity restriction is intended, it must be clearly defined in terms of scope, duration, and geographic extent, and must be compliant with the Competition Act 1998.

 Confidentiality.
-The agreement should include robust obligations on each party to protect the other’s confidential information, specifying what information is covered, how it may be used, and for how long the obligations survive termination.
+The agreement should include strong obligations on each party to protect the other’s confidential information, specifying what information is covered, how it may be used, and for how long the obligations survive termination.

 Data protection.
 Where personal data will be shared or processed in connection with the collaboration, the agreement should address compliance with the UK GDPR and the Data Protection Act 2018.